 The Office of Human Resources maintains regular employment records and uses this information for official purposes.
 Therefore, it is necessary that the Office of Human Resources be informed of any change in campus or personal information (i.e., name, home or campus address, home or campus telephone number, number of dependents, beneficiary for retirement and insurance, etc.).
-These changes should be reported to the Office of Human Resources as soon as possible.
-This can be done through Banner Self-Service under the personal information tab.
-Instructions on how to update your information can be found on the Office of Human Resources General Forms webpage.
-Information on how to update dependents, beneficiary, and retirement information an be found on the Office of Human Resources Employee Benefits webpage.
+These changes should be reported to the Office of Human Resources as soon as possible by completing a Personnel Data Sheet and/or the necessary insurance or retirement change forms.
+These forms are available on the Office of Human Resources General and Administrative Forms website.